-- 1. Shutter/Record Button: press once to take a photo or to start or stop recording. - 2.
-Photo/Video Toggle: press once to switch between photo and video mode. - 3.
-Gimbal Dial: for controlling the tilt of the gimbal. - 4.
-Customizable Button: press and hold the customizable button and then use the gimbal dial to zoom in or out.
+- 1. Shutter/Record Button: Press once to take a photo or to start or stop recording. - 2.
+Photo/Video Toggle: Press once to switch between photo and video mode.

+- 3. Gimbal Dial: control the tilt of the gimbal. - 4.
+Customizable Button: Press and hold the customizable button and then use the gimbal dial to zoom in or out.